humanresourcesupport/Jobs/README.md

  * Brand: [hrsdesign]
  * Instagram: @human.resource.support
  * Email: hrs.team.a@gmail.com
 Developed as a digital-only operation by hrsdesign.
-All rights reserved © 2025.
+2025.